VGNMN: Video-grounded Neural Module Network to Video-Grounded Language Tasks: Experiments

-\paragraph{AVSD Results.} We evaluate model performance by the objective metrics, including BLEU \cite{papineni2002bleu}, METEOR \cite{banerjee2005meteor}, ROUGE-L \cite{lin2004rouge}, and CIDEr \cite{vedantam2015cider}, between each generated response and 6 reference gold responses.
-As seen in Table \ref{tab:avsd_results}, our models outperform most of existing approaches.
-In particular, the performance of our model in the setting without video summary input is comparable to the GPT-based RLM \cite{li2020bridging} with a much smaller model size.
-The Student-Teacher baseline \cite{hori2019joint} specifically focuses on the performance gap between models with and without textual signals from video summary through a dual network of expert and student models.
-Instead, VGNMN reduces this performance gap by efficiently extracting relevant visual/audio information based on fine-grained entity and action signals.
-We also found that VGNMN applied to object-level features is competitive to the model applied to CNN-based features.
-The flexibility of VGNMN neural programs show when we treat the caption as an input equally to visual or audio inputs and execute entity-action level neural operations on the encoded caption sequence. \paragraph{Robustness.} To evaluate model robustness, we report BLEU4 and CIDEr of model variants in various experimental settings.
+\paragraph{Robustness.} To evaluate model robustness, we report BLEU4 and CIDEr of model variants in various experimental settings.
 Specifically, we compare against performance of output responses in the first dialogue turn position (i.e. 2$^{nd}$-10$^{th}$ turn vs. the 1$^{st}$ turn), or responses grounded on the shortest video length range (video ranges are intervals of 0-10$^{th}$, 10-20$^{th}$ percentile and so on).
 We report results of the following model variants: (1) \emph{w/o video NMN}: VGNMN without using video-based modules, e.g. \texttt{when} and \texttt{where}.
 Video features are retrieved through a token-level representation of questions \cite{le-etal-2019-multimodal}.
 (2) \emph{no NMN}: (1) + without dialogue-based modules, e.g. \texttt{find} and \texttt{summarize}.
 Dialogue history is encoded by a hierarchical LSTM encoder \cite{hori2019avsd}.

-In Table \ref{tab:robustness_video}, we compare VGNMN and model variant (1) to gain insights on model robustness to video complexity.
-We noted that the performance gap between VGNMN and (1) is quite distinct, with 7/10 cases of video ranges in which VGNMN outperforms.
+\emph{Robustness to video length}: In Table \ref{tab:robustness_video}, we noted that the performance gap between VGNMN and (1) is quite distinct, with 7/10 cases of video ranges in which VGNMN outperforms.
 However, in lower ranges (i.e. 1-23 seconds) and higher ranges (37-75 seconds), VGNMN performs not as well as model (1).
 We observed that related factors might affect the discrepancy, such as the complexity of the questions for these short and long-range videos.
-Potentially, our question parser for the video understanding program needs a more sophisticated decoding method (e.g. for tree-based program) to retrieve information in these ranges.
+Potentially, our question parser for the video understanding program needs to be improved (e.g. for tree-based programs) to retrieve information in these ranges.